interoberlin/ble-mqtt-bridge/src/floorsensord/generateJsonFromCsv/README.md

 # generateJsonFromCsv

-Reads CSV from `etc/BaumhausSensorDocumentation.csv` and write JSON to stdout.
-Could be used i.e. for
+This program read the [CSV file](etc/BaumhausSensorDocumentation.csv) saved from the central repository [spreadsheet](etc/BaumhausSensorDocumentation.ods) and dumps the JSON to `stdout`.

 ```
 $ bin/generateJsonFromCsv | mosquitto_pub  -t "floorsensor/config" -l